CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 ** Internet access **

-It must be regulated whether laptops are allowed to access the internet directly.
+It has to be settled if laptops are allowed to access the internet directly.
 The critical point here is that it bypasses the intrinsic security gateways and security mechanisms, potentially causing security issues.

-If laptops are predictably connected directly to the Internet during mobile use, it is essential to protect them against attacks from the network by means of a restrictively configured personal firewall.
+If laptops are predictably connected directly to the Internet during mobile use, it is essential to protect them against attacks from the network through a restrictively configured personal firewall.
 The virus protection alone is not enough to ward off all expected attacks.
 Likewise, it is absolutely necessary to keep the software of the laptop up to date and to install necessary security patches in a timely manner.
 It makes sense to check whether personal firewalls, other security programs and security patches on the laptop are up-to-date before accessing the production network.
 It is recommended to use automated tools to carry out these checks automatically, so that in the case of security deficiencies, access to the internal network can be rejected.

 The Internet application programs installed on the laptop, especially browsers and e-mail clients, should be operated with secure settings.
 It should be prevented administratively that the user can change preset options.
 In addition, tools could be used that limit the functionality of the browser so that it runs in a sandbox-like environment.